It wasn't pertinent at the time, so it's lost now probably.

 We're now into sci-fi world.

-As I was harping on with my grand niece.
+In sci-fi world, new rules apply, as I was harping on with my grand niece.

 Okay, the new rule is one mistake will be fatal to you or someone you love.

-If you get exposed, if you break a bone because you took a risk, if you um do something stupid and eat something on a dare or whatever, do any of these kind of things, there is no sophisticated medical system to recover you.
+If you get exposed, if you break a bone because you took a risk, if you do something stupid and eat something on a dare or whatever, do any of these kind of things, there is no sophisticated medical system to recover you.

-You will die on site, uh, wherever the hell you are, because No one's gonna come and get you.
+You will die on site, wherever the hell you are.

-Um that's probably two and a half, three hours now.
+That's probably two and a half, three hours now.

 So we have a new way of thinking.